Price and Volume functions

 BarPeriod.
 See examples below.

-- After switching to a different asset, the price functions automatically change to the prices of that asset.
-Artificial assets can be created by combining the prices from several real assets.
+- For basket trading, artificial assets can be created by combining the prices from several real assets.
 An example can be found under

 Tips & Tricks.

 - For evaluating live or historical order book

 data or BBO data, and for generating order flow profiles, use the

 - For calculating VWAP prices from a given

 time period, store prices and volumes in series and

 - If the PEEK flag is set, price functions can

 offsets.
 This is often used for training machine learning algorithms (see